-In some cases it may be necessary to provide either written confirmation from an instructor that an object is for a class/project, a written approval by University Police, or both.
+In some cases it may be necessary to provide either written confirmation from an instructor that an object is for a class/research, a written approval by University Police, or both.

 The HBLL charges for 3D-printing using a cost-recovery model based on the amount of material used.
-The final product will be weighed and the patron charged: $0.20 per gram for .2 mm resolution, or $0.30 per gram for .1 mm resolution.
+The final product will be weighed and the patron charged: $0.10 per gram of material used in the print, including support materials.

 Failure to pick up a printed object within two weeks of printing will result in the cost being charged to your account as a library fine.
 Estimates of cost are available prior to placing an order based on the digital 3D model to be printed.